ForceSensitiveSaiyan/nifty-scraper/README.md

 ## ⚖️ License

-This project is licensed under the MIT License © \[Your Name].
+This project is licensed under the MIT License © \FSJ.

 > *Crafted for traders and quants who demand the freshest vol data in one click.*